 How Homeowners Can Afford A Geothermal System

-The most common method for reducing the total required investment in a new geothermal installation is the 30% Federal Residential Tax credit.
-Currently, the 30% credit applies to geothermal systems put in place through the end of 2019.
-After that, the value reduces to 26% through 2020 and 22% through 2021.
+The most common method for reducing the total required investment in a new geothermal installation is the 26% Federal Residential Tax credit.
+Currently, the 26% credit applies to geothermal systems put in place through the end of 2022.
+After that, the value reduces to 22% through 2023.

 The tax credit covers all costs associated with the geothermal system, so installation, labor, and the value of the unit are all covered in this incentive.
 Keep in mind, the heat pump must meet ENERGY STAR requirements which will change based on the type of application you choose.
 There's no limit to the number of times this credit can be claimed, so those with multiple homes can take advantage of this offer for each installation.